ClojureBridge/organizing/Finding-space,-sponsors,-volunteers,-and-students.md

 <a name="find_community"/>
-## Identify existing communities you can collaborate with
+## Identify existing communities to collaborate with
 > To Do: Tips for identifying allies within the local tech community

 <a name="find_space"/>